rumca-js/Internet-Places-Database/README.md

   <img alt="Project Logo" src="images/the_internet.jpeg">
 </div>

-You can easily browse the file using any NoSQL program, like DBeaver!
+You can easily browse the file using any SQLite program, like DBeaver!

 # Acceptable link types